 In 2014, Rex Richardson became the youngest person ever elected to the Long Beach City Council.
 He currently serves as the city’s Vice Mayor, also the youngest in Long Beach history.

-He lives in North Long Beach with his wife, Nina, and their young daughter Alina, where they are expecting a new arrival this spring.
+He lives in North Long Beach with his wife, Nina, and their young daughters Alina and Mila.

 A Track Record of Change